mantidproject/mantid/docs/source/algorithms/LoadILLDiffraction-v1.rst

 Description
 -----------

-This is the loader for the raw `.nxs` files produced by the powder diffractometers at ILL.
+This is the specialized loader for the raw `.nxs` files produced by the powder diffractometers at ILL.
+Currently it supports the instruments
-Currently it supports the instruments D20, D1B and D2B, as well as IN5, PANTHER, and SHARP in the data scan mode.
+D20, D1B and D2B, as well as IN5, PANTHER, and SHARP in the data scan mode.
+This loader can load only a single file at each call.
+If loading more than one file is required, please refer to :ref:`Load <algm-Load>` or :ref:`LoadAndMerge <algm-LoadAndMerge>` algorithms, which are more suited to load multiple data files.

 The *TwoThetaOffset* parameter corresponding to the rotation of the detector is optional and only used for D1B.
 It is to be provided in degrees.